All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can you take GLP-1 medications and insulin together?
 Learn about the GLP-1 and insulin interaction, hypoglycemia risks, and how to manage both medications safely.

 Yes, GLP-1 medications and insulin can be taken together, but the combination requires close medical supervision because of an increased risk of hypoglycemia.
-Both drugs lower blood sugar through different pathways, and using them at the same time can cause blood sugar to drop too low if doses are not carefully adjusted .
+Both drugs lower blood sugar through different pathways, and using them at the same time can cause blood sugar to drop too low if doses aren't carefully adjusted .

 What We Know About This Interaction